 - 5.1 Since the Cross Party Working Group was formed, the Council's financial position has changed.
 The findings of the working group have been welcomed and it has been recognised that their proposal was to obtain the highest recycling rate possible.
-In view of the current financial situation and given that the garden waste service is not a legislative requirement, option 2b is recommended.
-This option will still see a significant increased recycling rate potential and offers efficiencies to assist with the gap in the medium term financial plan. - 5.2 The Waste Strategy presented to Cleaner, Greener and Safer Overview and Scrutiny on 1st October has been updated to reflect the recommendation of this report and is attached as Appendix 1. - 5.3 Thurrock has a rare opportunity with the timing of the re-procurement of the disposal contracts and the strategic refresh to reconfigure the collection service to achieve greater levels of recycling and the reduction in costs. - 5.4 The consideration of costs is not only important in light of the current circumstances, but also when considering the housing growth agenda in the Borough.
+In view of the current financial situation it is essential to review all options available and given that the garden waste service is not a legislative requirement, option 2b is recommended.
+Whilst this isn't something the Council would have considered previously, this option will still see a significant increased recycling rate potential and offers efficiencies to assist with the gap in the medium term financial plan. - 5.2 The Waste Strategy presented to Cleaner, Greener and Safer Overview and Scrutiny on 1st October has been updated to reflect the recommendation of this report and is attached as Appendix 1. - 5.3.
+Thurrock has a rare opportunity with the timing of the re-procurement of the disposal contracts and the strategic refresh to reconfigure the collection service to achieve greater levels of recycling and the reduction in costs. - 5.4 The consideration of costs is not only important in light of the current circumstances, but also when considering the housing growth agenda in the Borough.
 A continuation of the current service provision with the increase in household numbers is likely to require an increase in vehicles and resources. - 5.5 The implementation of the Waste Strategy will result in significant change for residents and the service.
 It is important that all options are fully considered and a clear path identified.
 This will allow for careful planning and timing of the changes, so that residents have an opportunity to understand the impacts and reasons for change, whilst the potential for disruption is mitigated.